 - Application Evaluation-Inspection and evaluation of application files to determine the structure of the application and content of the embedded descriptors.
-See "Application Evaluation" on page 3-7. - Front-end Configuration-Creation of configuration information based on content embedded within the application.
+See Section 3.3, "Application Evaluation". - Front-end Configuration-Creation of configuration information based on content embedded within the application.
 This content may be in the form of WebLogic Server descriptors, defaults, and user provided deployment plans.
-See "Perform Front-end Configuration" on page 3-12. - Deployment Configuration-Modification of individual WebLogic Server configuration values based on user inputs and the selected WebLogic Server targets.
-See "Customizing Deployment Configuration" on page 3-17. - Deployment preparation-Generation of the final deployment plan and preliminary client-side validation of the application.
-See "Deployment Preparation" on page 3-23.
+See Section 3.4, "Perform Front-end Configuration". - Deployment Configuration-Modification of individual WebLogic Server configuration values based on user inputs and the selected WebLogic Server targets.
+See Section 3.5, "Customizing Deployment Configuration". - Deployment preparation-Generation of the final deployment plan and preliminary client-side validation of the application.
+See Section 3.6, "Deployment Preparation".